 - The gardens of the Manoir d’Eyrignac (Périgord Noir) organise the annual event Les Trésors de Pâques (Easter Treasures).
 Children become adventurers in search of lost chocolates.
 To do so, they will have to solve riddles.
 A similar event is organised in the Gardens of Marqueyssac (Dordogne Valley).

-- The biggest egg hunt in France takes place at the castle of Vaux-le-Vicomte.
+- The biggest egg hunt in France takes place at the chateau of Vaux-le-Vicomte.
 From Saturday to Easter Monday, children are invited to find some 110,000 eggs scattered throughout the castle gardens.
 The event is accompanied by numerous entertainments and workshops for young and old.

 Easter egg hunts in Alsace